 The purpose of the Community Profile Report is to identify communities within the Sacramento Valley Affiliate’s region to target with infrastructure development and effective interventions that will be expressed as priorities in the Affiliate’s Community Grants program.
 Efforts were made to target the counties at greatest risk for poor breast cancer outcomes, specifically late-stage breast cancer incidence and breast cancer mortality.
 To address the concerns of women representing diverse racial and cultural backgrounds throughout the Sacramento Valley region, medically underserved women have been included as an additional priority.

 Brief Summary of Priorities

 The Community Profile helps guide our work and establishes goals for granting priorities, education needs, public policy efforts, and strategic operations.
 This community profile identifies service gaps, barriers, and community needs and ensures that our local investments will be effective and impactful.

-1. Expand Support for programs that provide breast cancer screening and diagnostic services for the uninsured.
+1. Support programs that provide access to breast cancer screening and diagnostic services for the uninsured and underinsured.

 Applications will be accepted for all breast health and breast cancer projects.
 However, projects that specifically address these four funding priorities with innovative and evidence-based strategies will be given priority.